cudoventures/cudos-network-docs/src/mainnet/main-proposals.md

 -->
 6. Click **NEXT** and confirm the transaction in your Keplr wallet.

-## Voting in a proposal (Validators only)
+## Voting in a proposal

-Only Validators are allowed to vote for proposals that have reached the voting period.
-In order to vote, similar to the above, Validators should
+In order to vote, similar to the above, validators or delegators should

 1. Connect the Keplr wallet to the explorer